Objective and summary extracted from page 1 of the report:

 This report has been scanned in and applied with optical character recognition (OCR) which electronically translates the scanned image printed text into machine-encoded text.
 This allows users to then search the document by keywords in Adobe Reader or Acrobat software.

-Plates 1-4: Reside on map sheets in the MN DNR Hibbing office.
+Plates 1-4: Reside on map sheets in the DNR Hibbing office.